UD: June 2017

 The battle of Issos between Alexander the Great and Darius of Persia.
 Floor mosaic, Roman copy after a Hellenistic original by Philoxenos of Eretria.
 (Naples National Archaeological Museum)

 What followed was, according to ancient authors, less a battle than a full-scale slaughter (Polyb.
 9.35’4; Diod.
 Sic.
 22.3’1-2; Memn.
 8’8; Plut.
 Pyrrh.
 22’2; Paus.
 1.16’2; Just.
 24. 3’10).
 Keraunos’ battle strategy was built around the use of battle elephants, apparently believing that these beasts would terrify the barbarians.
 In fact, it appears that the opposite was true.The Macedonian ranks quickly collapsed in the face of the Celtic onslaught, Ptolemy’s battle elephants rearing out of control and adding to the bloody chaos.
 During the ensuing events the Macedonian king fell off the elephant he was riding, and was captured.
 His army fled in disarray and, turning their backs on the enemy, the Macedonians became easy prey for the advancing Celtic cavalry.
 The majority were slaughtered on the battlefield and those that surrendered were rounded up and ritually beheaded.

-Ptolemy met his fate on a battlefield amid the bodies of his invincible Macedonian army – sacrificed to the God of Thunder, his head impaled on a spear…
+Ironically, The Thunderbolt met his fate on the battlefield amid the bodies of his ‘invincible’ Macedonian army; sacrificed to the God of Thunder, with his head impaled on a spear…

 On the Celtic Conquest of Thrace and Macedonia: